Joel-bunyan/Linear-Regression-in-pure-python-/README.md

-# Linear-Regression-in-pure-python-
+# Neural-network-In-Python
-Linear Regression algorithm in python
+Coding a neural network in pure python